Max-Coin/maxcoin/README.md

 What is MaxCoin?
 ==============

-An alternative cryptocurrency disrupting the already rather disrupting crypto market.
+Maxcoin is an alternative cryptocurrency introduced in 2014.

 Technical Information